Turtle-type enemies with thick shells, they boast huge defenses but are vulnerable to ice.Debut: Final Fantasy II

 - Badass Boast: It gets a quite impressive one in its debut:"My name is Ultima...
 I am power both ancient and unrivaled...
 I do not bleed, for I am but strength given form...
 Feeble creatures of flesh...
 Your time is nigh!"

 - Disk One Final Boss: Of Final Fantasy VI.

 - Final Boss: Of Final Fantasy XIV: A Realm Reborn.

 - Organic Technology: As its sprite should indicate.

-- Pure Energy: It's Badass Boast is to declare it is raw power given physical form.
+- Pure Energy: In VI, it declares itself raw power given physical form.

 Giant bird enemies with massive wings.Alternate spelling: ZuuDebut: Final Fantasy IV

 - Blow You Away: If they do have a special attack, it would be a gale-based one of some sort.

 - Smash Mook: Generally don't have any kind of special attack, but they hit hard.

 - Spell My Name with an "S": Zu or Zuu.